stevensouza/automon/README.md

 * [unwoven_jdk](https://github.com/stevensouza/automon/tree/master/unwoven_jdk) - A simple program that when used with LTW will monitor
 Java IO, Http requests, and JDBC calls.
-* [webapp_unwoven](https://github.com/stevensouza/automon/tree/master/webapp_unwoven) - A web application (war) that can be installed in a web container like tomcat or jetty.
+* [webapp_unwoven](https://github.com/stevensouza/automon/tree/master/webapp_unwoven) - A web application (war) that can be installed in a web container like Tomcat or Jetty.
 It monitors calls to the jdk (jdbc, io, and http requests) and custom classes.
 See [README.md](https://github.com/stevensouza/automon/tree/master/webapp_unwoven) for more information.